gitter-badger/sdmfle-conf/README.md

 # sdmfle-conf
-Infrastructure configuration files developed for the Security Daemons Multi-Faceted Laboratory Environment.
+This repository contains infrastructure configuration files developed for the Security Daemons Multi-Faceted Laboratory Environment.

+## Project Overview
+The Security Daemons Multi-Faceted Laboratory Environment (abbreviated as SDMFLE) is an open-source project that facilitates a horizontally scalable and isolated cyber range on which a number of cybersecurity exercises can be conducted upon.
+The primary benefits are twofold: to evaluate a user's practical knowledge of  application and host security, and reinforce theoretical concepts obtained through formal education.

-## Community Contributions
+## Community Contribution Workflow
+We are grateful for your contributions!
+Listed below is the preferred workflow.

 * Open a new issue.
   * Follow numerical sequence for each issue type.
 For instance if the last enhancement opened was ENH33, use ENH34.
   * Assign yourself and ensure issue is tagged correctly.